djabersk/JEE/README.md

 # JEE
-This repository is to JEE TP
+This repository is just to learning and revising JEE courses without Frameworks